open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

   ]
 }
 ```
-This Span encapsulates specific tasks, like saying greetings, and its parent is the 'hello' Span.
+This span encapsulates specific tasks, like saying greetings, and its parent is the `hello` span.
+Note that it shares the same `trace_id` as the root span, indicating it's a part of the same trace.
+Additionally, it has a `parent_id` that matches the `span_id` of the `hello` span.

 `hello-salutations` span: